 Cecilia Bullo, Yvonne Condon, Richard Forrest, Michelle Hall, Vera Klute, Ruth Le Gear, Jane McCormack, David Parnell, Aisling Reina, Katherine Sankey, Suzanne Walsh.

-Exhibition preview and performance by Suzanne Walsh:
+An exhibition preview and performance by Suzanne Walsh took place on the:

 7 March 2024, 6.00pm – 8.00pm

-Curated with accessibility in mind, this exhibition represents extensive research into the intersections of climate change, disability, and art.
+Curated with accessibility in mind, this exhibition represented extensive research into the intersections of climate change, disability, and art.
 The climate emergency disproportionately affects people with lived experience of disability in various ways, including lack of accessible climate policy information, vulnerabilities in extreme weather events, and the establishment of ‘sustainable’ ways of living that don’t consider the disability experience – known as eco-ableism.

 “People with lived experience of disability are routinely and systematically excluded from climate action projects, policies and discussions.
 However, people with lived experience of disability have expert skill sets which can be harnessed as catalysts for inclusive climate action, including resilience, resourcefulness, community care and the ability to navigate barriers and obstacles.
 This knowledge can be used to collectively address the precarious environmental position we all find ourselves in.”